bitrix24/b24restdocs/api-reference/crm/requisites/bank-detail/crm-requisite-bank-detail-get.md

 || **ENTITY_ID**
 [`integer`](../../../data-types.md) | Identifier of the parent object.
 Currently can only be the identifier of the requisite.

-Requisite identifiers can be obtained using the method [`crm.requisite.list`](../universal/crm-requisite-list.md) ||
+Identifiers for requisites can be obtained using the method [`crm.requisite.list`](../universal/crm-requisite-list.md) ||
 || **COUNTRY_ID**
-[`integer`](../../../data-types.md) | Identifier of the country corresponding to the set of bank detail fields (see method [crm.requisite.preset.countries](../presets/crm-requisite-preset-countries.md) for available values).
+[`integer`](../../../data-types.md) | Identifier of the country corresponding to the set of bank details fields (see method [crm.requisite.preset.countries](../presets/crm-requisite-preset-countries.md) for available values).

-The country code of the bank detail matches the country code in the linked requisite template, the identifier of which is specified in the `ENTITY_ID` field
+The country code of the bank details matches the country code in the linked requisite template, the identifier of which is specified in the `ENTITY_ID` field
 ||
 || **DATE_CREATE**
 [`datetime`](../../../data-types.md) | Creation date ||